 “If Jane Austen (another bestselling female British author) came back to life and read this book, she would kill herself.”

 But what really gets me going is the marketing of this brand.
 Like Rieva Lesonsky of American Express Open Forum, I only see branding lessons coming to life, not ridiculous characters and the demise of humanity as we know it.
-There have been 100 million books sold worldwide and it is one of the top selling books of all time – along with such illustrious titles as A Tale of Two Cities and The Lord of the Rings.
+There have been well over 100 million books sold worldwide and it is one of the top-selling books of all time – along with such illustrious titles as A Tale of Two Cities and The Lord of the Rings.
 (Sigh, again, with the demise of humanity as we know it.)
-Despite the fact that Christian Grey is probably every father’s worst nightmare and Ana is a poor excuse of a woman, this infographic by NeoMam Studios is so hilarious, it makes it all worth it!
+Despite the fact that Christian Grey is probably every father’s worst nightmare and Ana is a poor excuse for a woman, this infographic by NeoMam Studios is so hilarious, it makes it all worth it!